 Personal Journals, Sage Francis's previous album, had been praised by critics and an audience for a large part external to hip-hop, due maybe to the rapper's rock music leanings.
 The guy, tough, was first and foremost a redoutable MC, as he would show with his next album, the less eclectic but denser, angrier and more intense A Healthy Distrust, quite probably his true and definitive masterpiece.

-Beneath the Surface was presented as a compilation, but the reality was different.
-This precious collection of songs revealed a new generation of talented rappers affiliated to the Project Blowed.
-It was also, mostly, the work of one guy.
-It was Omid Walizadeh's true masterpiece, and a definitive demonstration that this man was one of the very finest beatmaker of California's underground hip-hop.
+Beneath The Surface is presented as a compilation, but it is a bit more than that.
+In 1998, this collection of songs reveals a new generation of talented rappers affiliated to the Project Blowed, but it is also, first and foremost, Omid Walizadeh's true masterpiece.
+This is a definitive demonstration that he's one of the very finest beatmakers in the West Coast underground hip-hop scene.

 # 008. JUGGAKNOTS - Re:Release (Clear Blue Skies) (1996 / 2003)

 New York City, by the middle of the 90's.
-While Co-Flow recorded Funcrusher Plus, their friends The Juggaknots released their outstandingly subtle Clear Blue Skies album, on the mythical label Fondle'em.
+While Co-Flow recorded Funcrusher Plus, their friends The Juggaknots released their outstandingly subtle Clear Blue Skies album, on Fondle'em.
 Less revolutionary than Company Flow's masterpiece, and less influential, it was nonetheless excellent.
-And it would age remarkably well, as demontrated with an enhanced version released in 2003.
+And it aged remarkably well, as demonstrated with that enhanced version released in 2003.

 # 007. DR. OCTAGON - Dr. Octagonecologyst (1996)

-This album was, somehow, the true beginning of the indie era.
+Dr. Octagon was, somehow, the beginning of the indie era.
 Its driving force, though, was a veteran.
-Kool Keith, one of the 80's craziest rappers, would team up there with a new generation of people, like the turntablist Q-Bert and the beatmaker The Automator.
-Thanks to their strange and psychedelic beats, his new project would be so outstanding it would be noticed much beyond the rap circles.
+Kool Keith, one of the craziest rappers from the 80's, teamed up there with a new generation of people like turntablist Q-Bert and beatmaker The Automator.
+Thanks to their strange and psychedelic beats, they would impact greatly the most adventurous, in rap music as well as beyond.

 # 006. CESCHI - The One Man Band Broke up (2010)

-By the early 2010's, Ceschi Ramos was somehow the last figurehead of the indie rap scene, as it has emerged more than 10 or 15 years ago.
-First, his label, Fake Four, looked like the last refuge for this subgenre veterans.
-And with his third album, equally made of hip-hop and psychedelic rock, and produced by the German beatmaker DJ Scientist, he delivered what could be its final masterpiece.
+By the early 2010's, Ceschi Ramos was somehow the last figurehead of the indie rap scene, as it emerged more than 15 years ago.
+His label, Fake Four, looked like the last refuge for its veterans.
+And with his third album, equally made of hip-hop and psychedelic rock, and produced by a beatmaker from Germany, DJ Scientist, he delivered what could be the ultimate masterpiece of the genre.

 # 005. ELIGH - Enigma (2005)

 Eligh was the most creative member of the Living Legends.
-For this very reason, his solo albums aged better than others, released by the same crew.
-His talent was already apparent in the late 90's, with releases like As they Pass and Gas Dreams.
-But it would become even more obvious in the 2000's, with the smooth, delicate and jazzy Enigma, surely the best record from this rapper and producer.
+His solo albums aged better than others, released by the Californian crew.
+His talent was already apparent in the late 90's, with releases such as As they Pass and Gas Dreams.
+But it became even more obvious in the noughties, with the delicate, smooth and jazzy Enigma, surely the best record from the rapper and producer.

 # 004. MF DOOM - Operation Doomsday (1999)

 By the end of the 1990's, Zev Love X had become a new rapper.
-Disguised as MF Doom, the ex-member of K.M.D. had released a handful of outstanding singles, on Bobbito's Fondle'em label.
-They would all be compiled on Operation Doomsday, a great indie rap classic which would settle him as one of hip-hop's underground key figures, a critics' favorite, and a true godfather for the blooming indie rap scene.
+As MF Doom, the rapper from K.M.D. had released a handful of outstanding singles, on Bobbito's Fondle'em label.
+They would all be compiled on Operation Doomsday, an indie rap classic that would make him a hip-hop underground star, a critics' favorite and a true godfather to the blooming indie rap scene.

 # 003. ANTI-POP CONSORTIUM - Tragic Epilogue (2000)

-Each album Antipop Consortium ever released is recommendable, to say the least.
+Every album Antipop Consortium ever released is remarkable.
 As perfect masters of their own subgenre of rap – a reloaded version of the 80's electro hip-hop - High Priest, Beans, M. Sayyid and E. Blaize never disappointed.
 Their real and unique masterpiece, though, is their first album.
 After many years of activism in New-York's spoken word underground, it was a full accomplishment.

 # 002. QWEL & MAKER - The Harvest (2004)

-In 2003, Maker had made a name for himself, with his Honestly album, his band Glue, and his production work for Galapagos4.
+In 2003, Maker had shined with his Honestly album, his band Glue, and his production work for Galapagos4.
 The year after, though, he would do even better.
-Starting a long collaboration with Qwel, he would provide the Chicago rapper with what he was missing: subtle and quality beats, fitting perfectly well with his rapping style.
+Starting a long collaboration with Qwel, he would provide the Chicago rapper with what he was missing: subtle and quality beats, fitting perfectly well his rapping style.
 Thanks to him, The Harvest would be Qwel's best album.